-Lyon, a Democrat, was the representative for North Carolina's 6th congressional district from 1927 to 1929.
+Lyon was the representative for North Carolina’s 6th congressional district and was a Democrat.
+He served from 1927 to 1929.

 From Apr 1921 to Mar 1929, Lyon missed 192 of 727 roll call votes, which is 26.4%.
 This is worse than the median of 16.7% among the lifetime records of representatives serving in Mar 1929.
 The chart below reports missed votes over time.

 |Dec 1926-Mar 1927||33||0||0.0%||0th|

 |Dec 1927-May 1928||54||29||53.7%||93rd|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information